casundra/MakingEmbeddedSystemsClass/Week5-Homework/README.md

 I was sort of able to get getchar and putchar to work, but it weirdly blocked my LED blinking.

 ConsoleProcess() and uart_getc did not work.

+Also, I already did the bonus last week which was creating Chapter 2 diagrams for my final project.
+They're in the Week 4 folder.